2025 NASCAR Xfinity Series Championship Race: Playoff format controversy

-Immediately following the race, NASCAR became the subject of controversy and blackish regarding the playoff system.
+Immediately following the race, NASCAR became the subject of controversy and backlash regarding the playoff system.
 Fans and media criticized NASCAR due to the single-race, championship deciding format that overshadows a driver's full season performance, sparking debate for a future change to the system.
 This came to attention after Connor Zilisch's dominant season with ten wins and 18 consecutive top five finishes, the most in series history, compared to Jesse Love's two wins and nine top five finishes throughout the season.
 Due to finishing third behind race-winner Love, Zilisch was unable to clinch the championship.

+Ultimately, NASCAR would discontinue the playoffs for all three national series in 2026, replacing it with a revamped version of the Chase format that the Cup Series used from 2004 to 2013.